jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 4/Shriezyx.md

 RacialMods: +4 Perception
 Languages: Aklo
 SQ:
+SpecialAbilities:
-SpecialAbilities: Fear of Fire (Ex) A shriezyx within 30 feet of a fire the size of a torch or larger becomes shaken as long as it remains within that range.
+  Fear of Fire (Ex): >
+    A shriezyx within 30 feet of a fire the size of a torch or larger becomes shaken as long as it remains within that range.
 If damaged by fire, a shriezyx must make a successful Will save (DC equals the amount of fire damage dealt) or become frightened for 1 round.
+  Poison (Ex): >
+    Bite-injury; save Fort DC 14; frequency 1/round for 6 rounds; effect 1d2 Str; cure 1 save.
+  Slowing Toxin (Su): >
-Poison (Ex) Bite-injury; save Fort DC 14; frequency 1/round for 6 rounds; effect 1d2 Str; cure 1 save.
-Slowing Toxin (Su) A shriezyx's web is coated with a supernatural toxin that numbs and deadens the nerves on contact.
+    A shriezyx's web is coated with a supernatural toxin that numbs and deadens the nerves on contact.
 Any creature struck by a shriezyx's web must succeed at a DC 14 Fortitude save or become slowed (as the slow spell) for 1 minute.
 Each round, a victim may attempt a new DC 14 Fortitude save to end the effect early.
 This toxin fades quickly from spun webs-it can only affect targets on the round the web is spun.
 Existing webs remain sticky and tangled, but do not have this slowing effect.
 The save DC is Constitution-based.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: